Map showing where the main ethnic groups who live in China. Click on an area on the map for a description of the people.

 Yunnan, Guizhou and Hunan are the remaining strongholds of the Bai people.
 A large number live around scenic Dali in Yunnan.
 They are Buddhists with their own language and customs such as an elaborate tea ceremony.
 They often wear white clothing hence the Han name for the people (白báiwhite).

 Living mainly in the mountains of south-west Yunnan, the Hani has been one of the poorest and least developed ethnic groups in China.
 Hanis also live across the border in Vietnam.
 They follow a polytheist cult mixed with Buddhism.
 The Hani language is similar to Yi and have only relatively recently employed a written script.

-The Khazak (or Kazak or Khazakh or Qazaq) people overspill from their homeland in Kazakhstan into Xinjiang.
+The Khazak (or Kazak or Khazakh or Qazaq) people overspill from their homeland in Kazakhstan into Xinjiang province.
 There are about 14 million Khazaks in total.
 They are a Turkic people, and look Indo-European rather than Asian.
 They developed a tribal system based on herding of the extensive pasture lands.
 The principal religion is Islam and the Khazak language is still widely spoken.
 After a number of brutal massacres of the Khazaks in China the level of distrust with Han Chinese remains high.
 In 1962 60,000 Khazak people moved from China to the neighboring area that became the nation of Kazakhstan.

 The Li (or Hlai) people are divided into various groups.
 Most inhabit the mountainous central part of Hainan.
 Their origins are however in southern China.
 The Li language is still spoken and they are primarily Buddhist.
 The people were massacred during the Japanese occupation of the island and the Li provided important support for the Communist resistance.